-World owes a lot to the field of drama and theater, which have been helping the mankind in every possible way by giving a physical form to internal emotions on stage.
+The world owes a lot to the field of drama and theater, which have been helping mankind in every possible way by giving a physical form to internal emotions on stage.

-In recognition to the contribution of theater and art, the World Theater Day is celebrated on March 27 every year.
+In recognition of the contribution of theater and art, World Theater Day is celebrated on March 27 every year.

 Commemorating the World Theater Day 2018, a wide variety of theater shows and events were conducted across the world on March 27, 2018.